 8. Familiar Location

 It is important to think about the best location for your Easter egg hunt.
-It is best to choose a location that your child is familiar with.
+It is helpful to choose a location that your child is familiar with.
 Also, try to pick an area that is quiet.
 And one that has the ability to be divided into a busy area and a quiet area.
-This will help your child better adjust to the space and give you greater control for potential environmental triggers.
+Choosing your location wisely will help your child better adjust to the space and give you greater control for potential sensory triggers.

 9. Small Guest List